NSIS-Dev/sublime-nsis-ide/README.md

 In order for `makensis` to be executed by SublimeLinter, you must [ensure that its path is available][path] to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

 Use the [Command Palette](http://docs.sublimetext.info/en/latest/reference/command_palette.html) to set up your linting preferences, or to run the linter.

+## Nightly Versions

+With [Node](https://nodejs.org) installed, you can keep the package at bleeding edge.
+Simply run `yarn upgrade || npm update` in the folder of this package.

 ## License